-You can get Mobile App Usage Data via a range of delivery methods - the right one for you depends on your use case.
-For example, historical Mobile App Usage Data is usually available to download in bulk and delivered using an S3 bucket.
-On the other hand, if your use case is time-critical, you can buy real-time Mobile App Usage Data APIs, feeds and streams to download the most up-to-date intelligence.
+You can get App Usage Data via a range of delivery methods - the right one for you depends on your use case.
+For example, historical App Usage Data is usually available to download in bulk and delivered using an S3 bucket.
+On the other hand, if your use case is time-critical, you can buy real-time App Usage Data APIs, feeds and streams to download the most up-to-date intelligence.

-What are similar data types to Mobile App Usage Data?
+What are similar data types to App Usage Data?

-Mobile App Usage Data is similar to App Store Data, App Install Data, App Market Data, App Revenue Data, and App Industry Data.
-These data categories are commonly used for Advertising and Mobile App Usage Data analytics.
+App Usage Data is similar to App Store Data, App Install Data, App Market Data, App Revenue Data, and App Industry Data.
+These data categories are commonly used for Advertising and App Usage Data analytics.